MA

 This is a very open field, and one that is set to expand enormously in the coming years.
 It is where the most exciting developments in technology and in culture can already be found.
 This degree will place you in the middle of this fast-evolving context.

-The first year of the MFA is identical to the MA.
-You take the same classes and you learn the same things.
-The difference between the two courses is that in the MFA you get a 2nd year in which you take additional courses which help you develop your arts practice further.
+The first year of the MFA is identical to the MA — you take the same classes and you learn the same things.
+The difference between the two courses is that in the MFA you get a second year in which you take additional courses that help you develop your arts practice further.
 These courses mean that you get a space to work under a tutor's supervision.

 What you'll study